lizcirble/shakabackend/README.md

-# Project Shaka
+# DataRand

 **A Decentralized Intelligence & Computing Ecosystem for African Development**

-Project Shaka transforms idle devices and human expertise across Africa into a sovereign intelligence network that creates economic opportunities while funding education.
+DataRand transforms idle devices and human expertise across Africa into a sovereign intelligence network that creates economic opportunities while funding education.

 ## Table of Contents